 Now let’s have an OrthoChristian look back on 2015!

 Here is my selection of some of their top posts.
 I hope some will be of interest to you.
-Other than the appalling human tragedy drama unfolding in the Islamic world, the rapid change in legislature in most Western countries to legalize unions that contradict God’s law and personal conversion stories, my two most precious posts at Orthochristian.com is one featuring an interview with Fr.
-John Musther Of Cumbria and a intriguing and challenging post by Ryan Hunter: In This Great Service: A Theological and Political Defence of Monarchy.
+Other than the appalling human tragedy drama unfolding in the Islamic world, the rapid change in legislature in most Western countries to legalize unions that contradict God’s law and personal conversion stories, my most precious post at Orthochristian.com is one featuring an interview with Fr.
+John Musther Of Cumbria .

 Fr.
 John Musther Of Cumbria interview made such an impression on me that I wanted to meet him in person and the Good Lord ‘arranged’ for me to visit him together with some friends all the way to the UK to his church-home!
 What a wonderful person and what a most heart-warming smile!
 (For a few photographs from our visit/ pilgrimage to his chapel and church-home, go to https://orthodoxcityhermit.com/2016/01/07/meeting-fr-john-musther-of-cumbria/)